-The word church is never found in the Bible until the New Testament.
+The word church is never found in the Bible until the New Testament (Newer Covenant).
 The English translators chose to use this word instead of the true meaning of the Greek word, ekklesia.

 In the Greek language ekklesia means "assembly, called out".
 It corresponds to the Hebrew word kahal meaning "assembly, congregation or community".

 The word kahal appears in the Old Testament (Older Covenant) to refer to the children of Israel.
 It is used whenever God calls His people together for any reason; to assemble them together.
 Hence, Israel has always been referred to as "the assembly or the congregation".

 In the Greek Septuagint, the translators used ekklesia to translate the Hebrew word kahal.
 However, when we get to the New Testament we find that the word church is used to translate ekklesia instead of assembly or congregation.
 This miss-translation of the word makes it sound as though some new "institution" has been established apart from the foundation of the Old Testament and its Hebraic foundation.